trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashmod_intro.md

 To view all modules,

-:::note path
+:::info path

-From the Menu, Go to Customize-> Show all-> Modules
+:point_right: From the Menu, Go to Customize&rarr; Show all&rarr; Modules

 :::